-Chefs who will make demonstrations for you!
+Chefs who will make demonstrations at SIAL Paris

 A genuine ambassador for France’s terroir, he shares his knowledge and experience through training and courses for hotel and catering students, chefs and barmen in France and around the world.